Locked down but not out in Italy

 |Eerily orderly: Lines for the grocery store, each person one meter apart|

-In a country with no concept (and no physical room really) for personal space, and in a city with reproachable hygiene standards in its public services (hand sanitizer and hand washing should not be a new thing here - Public transport in Rome is repulsive!), it isn’t totally shocking that the only way to contain this is to lock everyone down.
+In a country with no concept (and no physical room really) for personal space, and in a city with reproachable hygiene standards in its public spaces (hand sanitizer and hand washing should not be a new thing here - Public transport in Rome is quite frankly repulsive!), it isn’t totally shocking that the only way to contain this is to lock everyone down.

 Things closed slowly, like the pace of most things in Italy.
 First cancelling large events or sport competitions, then closing gyms, museums and cultural centers, then asking businesses to be flexible with teleworking (meaning our agencies complied), then stopping travel between provinces (and really the outside world), and then shutting the bars and restaurants (the real sign that things were getting bad!).

 |First time I have ever seen this corner bar closed|

 Ciampino airport closed down too, and finally yesterday, at least in Rome, the parks were locked up because people weren’t respecting the mandated meter distance between each person.
 This to me felt like a child stealing another kid's toy at kindergarten and the school board banning toys in all kindergartens city-wide… but the mayor wanted to make a point.

 Grocery stores, pharmacies and tabacchi (for the cigarettes?) are the only places left open and though there are lines down the streets to get into them, the shelves are practically better stocked now than they would be in August or even some Sundays.
 There is plenty of toilet paper… unlike most countries it seems (perhaps that is owing to the bidet culture?).